Ljubljana Population 2019

 Ljubljana is the capital city of Slovenia.
 It is also the largest in terms of population, with a last recorded population of 288,307 in 2016.
 Not only is it the most populated, but it is also one of the leading cities for culture, business, transportation, and scientific research and has been in this position since the 1990s.

 Over 90% of the population of this city speak Slovene as their primary language.
 Other languages spoken include Bosnian and Serbo-Croatian.

 The most common religion followed in Ljubljana is Roman Catholicism, which is practiced by 39% of residents according to the 2002 census.
 Thirty percent do not follow a religion at all or chose not to answer the question.
 A total of 19% of the population identified as Atheist, while 6% were Eastern Orthodox and 5% were Muslim.

-The legend of Ljubljana says that the city was founded by the Greek mythological hero Jason.
+The legend of Ljubljana says that the Greek mythological hero Jason founded the city.
 The first settlers in the area were lake dwellers that inhabited the area around 2000 B.C.
 In the years that followed, many people passed through the area, including Illyrians and Celtic tribes.

 In 50 BC, a military encampment was built that protected thousands from multiple battles.
 The first written mention of the city was recorded during the early 1100s.

 During the 1500s, Ljubljana became known for the arts, including paintings and sculptures.
 Heading into the 16th century, the city continued to see growth in its population, and during this time, a public library, printing house, and secondary school were erected.